Adding Table of Contents for Long Forms

 You’ll need to repeat this step for each section you have.

-With our final HTML step, we’re going to add an HTML field to the very top of the form that will hold an HTML unordered list with links that point to each section of our form.
+With our final HTML step, we’ll add an HTML field to the very top of the form that will hold an HTML unordered list with links that point to each section of our form.

 When these links are clicked, the page will jump to the appropriate section of the form.